 Women with asymptomatic fibroids do not require evaluation or treatment before attempting conception unless they have had a previous miscarriage or unexplained infertility.
 However, in a woman with fibroids who is contemplating pregnancy, related symptoms should be assessed.
 Heavy menstrual bleeding and bulk symptoms such as pelvic pain or pressure, urinary frequency, or difficulty evacuating stool are most common.
 Treatment is indicated for significant fibroid related symptoms.
 The impact of various treatments on pregnancy should be considered.
 Pelvic ultrasound and assessment of the uterine cavity by sonohysterography or hysteroscopy may be indicated to determine fibroid location and size.

 Several therapies are available that preserve fertility.
 Removal of submucosal fibroids can usually be accomplished by hysteroscopic myomectomy which minimizes disruption of myometrial integrity.
 Intramural or subserosal fibroids may be removed by laparoscopic or abdominal myomectomy.
 Laparoscopic procedures require particular attention to ensure adequate closure of the myometrial defect.
-Cesarean delivery is typically recommended after abdominal or laparoscopic myomectomy, especially if the removal of the myomas required repair of significant myometrial defects.
-Uterine artery embolization has been used prior to pregnancy to decrease fibroid volume; however there are concerns regarding fetal growth, abnormal placentation and ovarian function.
+Cesarean delivery is frequently recommended after abdominal or laparoscopic myomectomy, especially if the removal of the myomas required repair of significant myometrial defects.
+The risk of uterine rupture during labor, however, is similar to that for 1 prior cesarean section at about 1%.
+Uterine artery embolization has been used prior to pregnancy to decrease fibroid volume; however, there are concerns regarding fetal growth, abnormal placentation and ovarian function.
 Magnetic resonance guided focused ultrasound ablation is also available, but very little is known about subsequent pregnancy outcomes.
 For women with symptomatic fibroids who plan future pregnancy, the current evidence favors myomectomy over other approaches.

 ********** Notice Regarding Use ************